starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 The print process gave off the clicking of an author at a typewriter.
 The clicking was a heady, treble mix to the hissing of compressed gases and the twinkling of ice crystal chemicals.
 Someday, Shawn wondered if it might turn from an ear-scraping endeavor into a manner of gauging the system, like learning a new language--impenetrable at first, but snowballing into place.
 At the end the confetti was separating by a highly adjustable matrix of boron carbide which would never dull though first it was treated with hydrofluoric acid to remove bits of glass that somehow arose during the process.

 That was a bit disturbing to Shawn.
 How glass might end up in the process.
-Silcion was the most abundant element in the earth's crust, but why the steam freeze process couldn't get rid of it he wasn't sure.
+Silicon was the most abundant element in the earth's crust, but why the steam freeze process couldn't get rid of it he wasn't sure.

 In any case, after all was said and done the confetti also got put back in those boxes, again by people that were probably on Lars' payroll.
 They marked the boxes with symbols that did not correspond to an alphabet he could recognize from the internet, except that it contained a few Cyrillic characters here and there.